mgmihailov/LaserChess/README.md

 ## Ways to improve the game

 - The code could be a bit more organized and data - more encapsulated.
+- Various components could be cached more aggressively.
+Currently there are a lot of places in code where certain components are often obtained via GetComponent (for example the "selectedPiece" of the HumanPlayer which is cached as a GameObject instead of as a Piece component, the corresponding piece for each of the AIPlayer's move / attack commands is also stored as a GameObject instead of as a Piece when in fact they mostly require the Piece API and always obtain the component in place).
 - The AI Player's decision making could be improved:
   - The CommandUnit could start using MinMax algorithm to choose a move.
 Currently it just chooses a path where there's no direct threat from a piece controlled by the opponent.
 - The AI Player's difficulty could also be made to scale.
 It could use a MinMax algorithm for all of it's moves with a different depth for each difficulty level.